8. RxJava in the Swing Environment

 public Observable<UiResponse> getAleas(int a, int b, int minCount, int maxCount, int minDelay, int maxDelay, UiResponse uiResponse) {

-// create an observable emitting the value returned by the synchronous service
+// we create an observable emitting the value rendered by the synchronous service

 return Observable.create(subscriber -> {